QuasiGeoid/Data-Source-API-Analyst-Test/README.md

 ### 3. Query Parameters

 **Purpose:**
-To ensure the query parameters affect the results as expected.
+- To ensure the query parameters affect the results as expected.

+**Why:**
-**Why:** Ensures the results align with query parameters and confirms the correct number of results is returned.
+- Ensures the results align with query parameters and confirms the correct number of results is returned.

 **Results:**
 🧪 _"query param ..."_ and _"per_page..."_ tests in Postman
 ⚠️ **Issue identified**: if the `sha` query parameter contains a typo and the `author` parameter is populated, the response returns a `500` error (🧪 _"sha type -> 500 error"_ in Postman).
 💡 **Note:** The API supports using a truncated `sha` (🧪 _"query param sha truncated"_ test in Postman)

 ---

 ### 4. Headers
-**Test Purpose:**
+**Purpose**
-To ensure the correct Content-Type and Link headers and `text_matches` (🧪 _"With text match metadata"_ test in Postman) field are returned.
+- To ensure the correct Content-Type header is returned.

 **Why:**
-Ensures the API communicates its response format correctly.
+- Ensures the API communicates its response format correctly.

 **Results:**
 ✅ **Passed**